-Class A requirements Class B requirements Pathogens Density of faecal coliforms \leq 1,000 per g of total solids (dry weight basis) Density of faecal coliforms ≤2,000,000 per gram of Density of $Salmonella \le 3$ most probable number (MPN) per 4 g of total solids (dry weight basis) total dry solids Density of enteric viruses ≤ 1 PFU (plaque forming unit) per 4 g of total solids (dry weight basis) Density of viable helminth ova ≤ 1 per 4 g of total solids (dry weight basis) Vectors Nine of these are intended to reduce the attractivectors.
-They include anaerobic and aerobic comsolids content, and alkaline treatment using lime lists 12 options for reducing vector attraction to biosolids. tended to reduce the attractiveness of biosolids to le anaerobic and aerobic composting, drying to high alkaline treatment using lime.
-The remaining three work rs from coming into contact with the biosolids by either nto the soil or covering them.
-Pollutants All biosolids applied to agricultural land must no concentrations for pollutants which include heave Part 503 Rule lists maximum allowable concentrations within these limits should not normally be derived from domestic sanitation facilities. y metals.
-The guide to the rations for 10 heavy metals.
+Class A requirements Class B requirements Pathogens Density of faecal coliforms ≤1,000 per g of total solids (dry weight basis) Density of faecal coliforms ≤2,000,000 per gram of Density of $Salmonella \le 3$ most probable number (MPN) per 4 g of total solids (dry weight basis) total dry solids Density of enteric viruses ≤ 1 PFU (plaque forming unit) per 4 g of total solids (dry weight basis) Density of viable helminth ova ≤ 1 per 4 g of total solids (dry weight basis) Vectors The Part 503 Rule lists 12 options for reducing vector attraction to biosolids.
+Nine of these are intended to reduce the attractiveness of biosolids to vectors.
+They include anaerobic and aerobic composting, drying to high solids content, and alkaline treatment using lime.
+The remaining three work by preventing vectors from coming into contact with the biosolids by either injecting biosolids into the soil or covering them.
+Pollutants All biosolids applied to agricultural land must not exceed ceiling concentrations for pollutants which include heavy metals.
+The guide to the Part 503 Rule lists maximum allowable concentrations for 10 heavy metals.
+Staying within these limits should not normally be a problem for biosolids derived from domestic sanitation facilities.